hallucinomeny/autoloom/README.md

 If it does happen to work consider yourself lucky.

 If not, please open an issue, it will be educational at very least.

-### Requirements

-- Dependencies listed in `setup.sh`

-The project requires weights of a pre-trained language model with hugging face name `MODEL_NAME` (default is "distilgpt2") which it downloads automatically to a directory specified by the `MODEL_CACHE_DIR` variable (default is "path/to/your/cache/directory").
-Both variables can be set in the `main.py` file.

 ## License